idaholab/EMRALD/emrald-docs/src/guide/Modeling/actions.md

 Open the Diagram you would like your action to be in.
 Locate the State you would like to add the action to and either right-click on the immediate action label or on the event you would like to add it to.
 Click "New Action". <br>
 ![New Action 1_1](/images/Modeling/actions/NewAction1.png)

-Fill out the dialogue box and press "OK".
+Fill out the dialogue box and press "SAVE".
 A description is optional.
 ![New Action 2](/images/Modeling/actions/NewAction2.png) See [Types of Actions](#types-of-actions) for detailed description of dialogue box options for each type of action.

-This name cannot be the same as any existing action in the model.
-If it is, a window will pop up to notify you to choose another name.<br>
+The action name cannot be the same as any existing action in the model.
+If it is, an error message will appear notifying you to choose another name.<br>
 ![New Action 3](/images/Modeling/actions/NewAction3.png)<br>

 The action will appear in the Immediate Actions list or Event that you initially clicked in. <br>